 - Arenal Volcano National Park

 Explore the rich biodiversity of Arenal Volcano National Park.
-Consisting of rainforests, a lake, hot springs, and of course, 2 volcanoes, the park offers plenty to do and see!
+Consisting of rainforests, a lake, hot springs, and two volcanoes, the park offers plenty to do and see!
 As a protected area, the land is well-maintained to ensure the conservation of its ecosystem.
-Get an up-close view of the park’s 2 volcanoes, Arenal and Chato.
-Arenal is the country’s most active volcano, with small eruptions occurring multiple times a day.
+Get an up-close view of the park’s two volcanoes, Arenal and Chato.
+Arenal is the country’s most active volcano, with small eruptions occurring multiple times daily.
 On the other hand, Chato has been dormant for more than 3,000 years.
 The park has a gorgeous setting, with lush rainforests amid the serene Lake Arenal.

-If you’re a coffee lover, than a trip to one of Costa Rica’s coffee plantations is a must!
-Originally, growing coffee beans was seen as a way to boost the local economy, but the country has since become one of the best coffee producers in the world.
+If you’re a coffee lover, a trip to one of Costa Rica’s coffee plantations is a must!
+Initially, growing coffee beans was seen as a way to boost the local economy, but the country has since become one of the best coffee producers in the world.
 All coffee is made from Arábica beans.
 Fertile soil, high altitude, and lots of rain enhance the beans’ flavor.
-It’s no wonder why the Arábica bean is known as the “golden bean.”
+It’s no wonder the Arábica bean is known as the “golden bean.”
 Take a tour and learn the history and production techniques used to curate this delicious coffee.
-You can find coffee plantations throughout the country, but many are in the Central Valley.
+There are coffee plantations throughout the country, but many are in the Central Valley.

 - Playa Panama

 Located in Guanacaste province, Playa Panama is one of the most attractive beaches in the area.
-The waters are crystal blue, surrounding pristine beaches that are perfect for relaxing after a day of exploring the dry tropical forests.
+The waters are crystal blue, surrounding pristine beaches perfect for relaxing after a day of exploring the dry tropical forests.
 These forests are home to over 300 species of bird, 100 reptiles and amphibians, and more than 140 species of mammals, including pumas, white-faced monkeys, peccary, tapirs, and so much more!
-Playa Panama offers travelers a tranquil atmosphere without the crowds of a downtown area, and is perfect for solo travelers as well as groups.
+Playa Panama offers travelers a tranquil atmosphere without the crowds of a downtown area and is perfect for solo travelers and groups.

 - San José

 Thanks to its warm weather, lush landscape, and incredible wildlife, there is no shortage of adventure in Costa Rica!
-From leisure activities such as bird-watching or relaxing in a hot spring, to adrenaline-inducing activities such as walking high in the sky on an aerial bridge or white water rafting through fierce rapids, any adventurer will fall in love with the outdoor lifestyle that awaits you.
+From leisurely bird-watching or relaxing in a hot spring to adrenaline-inducing activities such as walking high in the sky on an aerial bridge or white water rafting through fierce rapids, any adventurer will fall in love with the outdoor lifestyle that awaits you.
 Check out our Costa Rica tour to get ideas for your trip!